MDFahimAnjum/RetroSub-Revamped/README.md

 The work consists of the following modules:

-* Reaction retrieval
+- **Reaction retrieval**

-  The reaction retrieval module aims to retrieve candidate reactants on train and val data for a given product molecule.
+  This module retrieves similar reactions, given a product molecule as a query.
+It uses a learnable cross-lingual memory retriever to align reactants and products in high-dimensional vector space.
+For this a Dual encoder ([RetrievalModel](https://github.com/jcyk/copyisallyouneed)) and [Faiss](https://github.com/facebookresearch/faiss) are utilized.
 The submodule `RetrievalModel`  implements the dual encoder introduced in the paper.

-* Substructure extraction
+- **Substructure extraction**

-  We extract the commonly preserved substructures from the product molecule and the retrieved candidates based on molecular fingerprints.
+  Extract the common substructures from the product molecule and the top cross-aligned candidates, based on molecular fingerprints.
+These substructures provide a reaction-level, fragment-to-fragment mapping between reactants and products.
+For this, [RDKit](https://github.com/rdkit/rdkit/tree/Release_2022_03_1) is utilized.
 The `sub*.py` implement the extraction process.

-* Substructure-level sequence-to-sequence Learning
+- **Substructure-level sequence-to-sequence Learning**

+  We convert the original token-level sequence to a substructure-level sequence.
+The new input sequence includes the SMILES strings of the substructures followed by the SMILES strings of other fragments with virtual number labels.
+The output sequences are the fragments with virtual numbers.
+The virtual numbers are used to indicate the bond breaking/connecting site.
+For this a transformer architecture ([Molecule Transformer](https://github.com/pschwllr/MolecularTransformer)) is utilized.
 We use the submodule `MolecularTransformer` for sequence to sequence learning.

 ## Setup